-Opening night event: 20 September
+Closing night event: Friday, 27 September

 “SLOW won’t only be a one-day fashion runway showcase, but a week-long exploration into the different levels – of like industry, public and education – of sustainability, ethics and the whole movement of slow fashion.